 The Honors Program is about more than just classes.
 In the spirit of the Augustinian tradition, the Honors program fosters community, leadership, and friendship through a variety of events and programs.

 - The Honors Commons located in North Residential Village, House #7, is open for honors students 24/7 via MackCard swipe access.
-The lounge is equipped with study spaces, a lounge area with a television, kitchenette, computers, and printing.
+The lounge is equipped with study spaces, a lounge area with a television, kitchenette, computers, printing and Program support staff.

 - Merrimack’s Honors Housing also offers a communal space for students to live and learn together.
 Check out the Honors Housing page for more information.